moveit/moveit2_tutorials/doc/tutorials/getting_started/getting_started.rst

 Getting Started
 ===============

-Here we will setup your envionment for best running the tutorials.
+Here we will setup your environment for best running the tutorials.
 This will create a Colcon workspace, download all of the latest MoveIt source code, and build everything from source to ensure you have the latest fixes and improvements.

 Install ROS 2 and Colcon
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^